Please enable JavaScript in your browser to use this page.

 We declared an Ecological Emergency in July 2020, recognising the severity and consequences of the degradation of the natural environment and loss of wildlife.

 Increasing the amount of land and waterways managed positively for nature and supporting others to act is an important part of our plan to tackle the Ecological Emergency and restore nature.
+We do not own a lot of land, but we are committed to helping others to increase the amount of land managed positively for nature.
 Read our Ecological Emergency Action Plan to find out what else we're doing to tackle the Ecological Emergency.

 Before you submit a site

-You can explore the West of England Nature Recovery Network maps, which show areas considered strategically significant for nature recovery.
+We also recommend that you explore the West of England Nature Recovery Network maps, which show areas considered strategically significant for nature recovery at a regional level.

 WarningPlease do not resubmit sites.
-If you need to update any site details or if a site becomes unavailable for nature recovery, please contact us directly by emailing nature_recovery@bathnes.gov.uk
+If you need to update any site details or if a site becomes unavailable, please contact us directly by emailing nature_recovery@bathnes.gov.uk

 How can you respond?